sanand0/til/llms.md

 - 04 Nov 2024.
 [Recraft.ai](https://www.recraft.ai/) is currently SOTA in text to image.
 It's fairly impressive and could be a good alternative to Figma.
 - 04 Nov 2024.
 [Zed.dev](https://zed.dev/) is an AI code editor by the creators of Atom.
 It's written in Rust and is blazing fast.
 It has native AI integration.
 - 04 Nov 2024.
 Artificial Analysis has a bunch of new leaderboards and arenas.
   - Open AI TTS leads the [TTS Leaderboard](https://artificialanalysis.ai/text-to-speech/arena?tab=Leaderboard).
-ElevenLabs doesn't have enough votes yet
+ElevenLabs is a bit behind.
   - Recraft V3 > Flux 1.1 leads [Text to Image Leaderboard](https://artificialanalysis.ai/text-to-image/arena?tab=Leaderboard)
 - 04 Nov 2024.
 [Hertz-Dev](https://github.com/Standard-Intelligence/hertz-dev) is an open source realtime voice chat model.
 But it doesn't fit in Google Colab T4's RAM
 - 04 Nov 2024.
 Chain of Thought reduces performance where thinking makes humans worse.
 [Ref](https://arxiv.org/abs/2410.21333).
 Specifically: